 Burke leaving Michigan early for NBA draft

-Michigan made the Final Four for the first time since 1993, and Burke scored 24 points in the championship game despite early foul trouble.
+Michigan made the Final Four for the first time since 1993, and in the championship game against Louisville, Burke scored 24 points in a losing effort.

 Burke nearly left the Wolverines after his freshman season but decided to stay.
 Expectations were high at Michigan after his return, and the Wolverines lived up to them - in part because Burke's future never seemed to be a distraction.

 "He came back with really a fire in his belly to improve his game,'' coach John Beilein said.
 "He just went to work.
 There wasn't one time that I felt that he was playing for the NBA and not playing for Michigan.''

 Once the season ended, it would have been shocking if Burke came back again.
 The main question for Michigan is how many other players the Wolverines might lose.
 Junior Tim Hardaway Jr. and freshmen Mitch McGary and Glenn Robinson III are also considered candidates to turn pro.